BlossomWriter Core Value #4: We believe our stories and ideas matter, and are meant to be shared.

 I really don’t like to talk about myself or tell my story or share my ideas.
 I don’t like being asked “what’s new with you?” or “what’s your story?” or “what’s your opinion?”
 It makes me feel vulnerable and, as a result, anxious – my most familiar, but least favorite feeling.

 Subsequently, I’ve spent years deflecting, trying to avoid the anxiety.
 In my early adult years, when I was asked to talk about me, I would start talking about my sister and everything good that was going on in her life.
 Now, I find myself talking about my husband because his life appears to be more successful, or my parents because retirement is an adventure.

 And when it comes to my opinions or ideas, I often pretend not to have any or I try to phrase my thoughts in the least offensive way possible.
-Stay small, stay quiet, stay proper and polite, and under no circumstances say the wrong thing to the wrong person.
+Stay small, stay quiet, stay proper and polite, and under no circumstance say the wrong thing to the wrong person.
 That’s what fear has been whispering to me for years.